 I’m tempted to echo Mark Twain’s warning to readers of Huck Finn: that those attempting to find meaning in these pieces will be shot.
-The current state of politics argues against such a comment, and even worse that move would seem but a coy ploy to declare the existence of meanings by denying their existence.
+The current state of politics argues against such a comment.
+Even worse that move would seem but a coy ploy to declare the existence of meanings by denying their existence, and if I know one thing, it’s that Poem isn’t capable of either the Theory Two-Step or the MetaMeta Boogaloo that that would entail.

 This link [link!] will flip you over to the web page at CW Books (Poem’s publisher) with some sample poems from the collection, including Poem debuting his skinny jeans after shopping the Gap and Poem ordering an espresso, along with a piece that evokes (of all things) Duck Dynasty and another remembering Maynard G. Krebs from the 1950s sitcom Dobie Gillis.